Nordestino (horse): Genetic background

 It descends mainly from Iberian horse breeds, namely the Garrano, Sorraia and the Barb horse.

 These horses were brought mainly from Madeira Island, Cape Verde and Continental Portugal.

 Currently

-For several centuries this breed was used by the Brazilian vaquero (Portuguese: vaqueiro) as a work horse all over the Northeast Sertão.
+For several centuries this breed was used by vaqueiro sertanejo, the Brazilian vaquero (Portuguese: vaqueiro) as a work horse all over the Northeast Sertão.
 With the almost complete disappearance of this profession at the end of the 20th century, the breed followed the same path.
 Today few specimens remain.
 Some are in use by vaqueiros, others are used to pull horse carts, and few are used as leisure horses (the breed is not commonly used as a leisure horse due to its low stature and rugged appearance).

 Characteristics

 This breed is highly adapted to the semi-arid climate of the Brazilian Northeast Sertão.
 It withstands dry and hot environments and can feed and subsist on low nutritional quality plants with scarce or unhealthy water.

 Besides having a low stature (typical of the Brazilian corral horse breeds) it also resists hoof wear due to its very hard hooves.
 This is the reason why it is also called Pé Duro ("hard foot").

 The majority of specimens have a natural ambling gait.